ThKattanek/mod-player/readme.md

-# MOD Player with SDL2 ----- !!
-IN CONSTRUCTION !!
+# MOD Player with SDL2
 ## This is a MOD Player for *.mod file with 4/6 and 8 sound channels.
 ### [Latest version here](https://github.com/ThKattanek/mod-player/releases/latest)